Juan-Motta/restaurant-api/README.md

    ```
    docker-compose up --build
    ```
     The API should now be accessible at http://localhost:9000.
+To change default port modify the file docker-compose.yml.
+    To access docs use http://localhost:9000/docs
-To change default port modify the file docker-compose.yml
+    To access celery monitoring use http://localhost:8555.
+To change default port modify the file docker-compose.yml.

-5. Run the provided script to initialize the database with some test data:
+6. Run the provided script to initialize the database with some test data:
    ```
    docker-compose exec web python scripts/init_db.py
    ```